Defining a Management Procedure

 SablefishMSE

-spawning potential ratio (SPR) methods.
-A target SPR level can be set by
+calculates annual reference points using spawning potential ratio (SPR) methods.
+A target SPR level can be set by the mp$ref_pts$spr_target

-either a single value, or a vector of two values.
-If two values are
+parameter.
+The parameter can be either a single value, or a vector of two values.
+If two values are supplied, the first value corresponds to the fishing mortality reference point and the second value corresponds to the biological reference point.

-The MSE simulation loop reference point function,
+The MSE simulation loop reference point function, calculate_ref_points

 , computes and returns 4 values: